cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The security considerations of {{-JWS}}, {{-JWK}} and {{-COSE}} applies to this specification as well.

 A detailed security analysis of ML-DSA is beyond the scope of this specification, see {{FIPS-204}} for additional details.

+## Size of keys and signatures

+Table 2 of FIPS-204 describes the size of keys and signatures.
+ML-DSA might not be the best choice for use cases that require small keys or signatures.
+Use of thumbprints as described in {{RFC7638}} and {{-COSE-KID}} can reduce the need to repeat public key representations.

 # IANA Considerations